 NOTE*** Keep in mind, on SCOM 2019 – ANY account you use for tasks MUST have “Log on as a service” right on the target machines.

-What this actually does – is create this login on the SQL server, and then set it to have the rights necessary for the SQL MP to work.
+What this actually does – is create the login on the SQL server, and then sets it to have the rights necessary for the SQL MP to work.